 7. What if the debtor receives money from his/her employer on contract instead of payroll?

 The premise of garnishment is that you, as the creditor, can collect any money owed to the debtor.
-It means that you can collect money owed to the debtor on contract, as well.
+It means that you can collect money owed to the debtor on a contract, as well.
 First, however, you need to know the name and address of the contracting party.

 8. Can I garnish the wages if the debtor receives her wages through her own corporation?